jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Validate BGP Topology

 In this lab we are using BGP for SRv6 route/community exchange.
-In the lab we are running as single AS 65000 with BGP running on xrd01, xrd05, xrd06, xrd07.
-Routers xrd05 and xrd06 are functioning as route reflectors for the lab.
+In the lab we are running a single AS 65000 with BGP running on xrd01, xrd05, xrd06, xrd07.
+Routers xrd05 and xrd06 are functioning as route reflectors and xrd01 and xrd07 are clients.
 The student will want to confirm that they see a full BGP topology.

 ![BGP Topology](/topo_drawings/bgp-topology-medium.png)